 - Continue to collect and analyze data for the MPO's transportation performance management process and reporting.
 Continue to update transportation network geodatabases needed for this data and maintain online dashboard.
-Staff will continue to explore potential changes or better, alternative measures for some goals as new tools and data become available. - Collect and analyze data for the Congestion Management Process (CMP) and other planning efforts such as the Transit Development Plan update.
+Staff will continue to explore potential changes or better, alternative measures for some goals as new tools and data become available. - Collect and analyze data for the Congestion Management Process (CMP) and other planning efforts such as Transit Development Plan (TDP) updates.
 This includes traffic and incident data on the Beltline and Interstate system and other major arterials, travel speeds and other traffic operations data, VMT, bicycle and pedestrian count and travel data, Metro Transit boarding and passenger loading, and bus on-time performance data.
 It also includes data for analysis of impact of congestion mitigation projects in particular corridors.
 TDP related data/maps include low wage jobs and transit access to them as well as various EJ-related data. - Continue to collect and analyze American Community Survey (ACS) and other Census data, employment data, and data collected as part of WisDOT major corridor studies for ongoing planning work.
 This includes new 2020 Census data and mapping.
 This also includes Data Axel (formerly InfoUSA) employment data and destinations data.
-Potentially begin comprehensive review and refinement of new base year employment database for the next travel model update.

-- Continue to utilize the StreetLight Data analytics platform or a similar platform to obtain data to support MPO and local planning projects.
-This includes using the platform to measure annual VMT within the county, city of Madison, and subareas of the county to support MPO and city transportation performance measure monitoring Continue to participate in periodic trainings and meetings sponsored by StreetLight and continue to hold meetings of the StreetLight Data users group to provide peer learning on the platform. - Continue to work with CARPC and local planners to track new land use plans and developments and obtain other information to be used to assist in preparing and making project-level adjustments to the TAZ level household and employment forecasts that serve as the key input to the regional travel model (See Figure 4 showing TAZs). - Continue other work to implement the MPO's Strategic Work Plan for improving its planning analysis tools and the data to support them.
-This includes maintenance of geodatabases such as street centerlines and transit routes.
-It also includes research on and potential acquisition of new data software such as ArcGIS Image Analyst.
-Also continue development of enterprise GIS data stores, and ArcGIS Online maps and applications from these databases. - Lead project, working with Metro Transit staff, to hire a consultant to conduct an onboard passenger transit survey in spring 2024 (see also Work Element 2500).
-This survey will collect information about transit trips and about riders, and will inform Title VI-related decision making, such as service adjustments and potentially impacted populations.
+Begin review and refinement of new base year employment database for the next travel model update. - Continue to utilize the StreetLight Data analytics platform or a similar platform to obtain data to support MPO and local planning projects.
+Continue to participate in periodic trainings and meetings sponsored by StreetLight and continue to hold meetings of the StreetLight Data users group to provide peer learning on the platform. - Continue work updating the MPO's transportation performance management process and reporting, including traffic congestion and reliability data, mode choice, VMT, various transit metrics, roadway and bridge condition, crashes, and bicycle network level of traffic stress, from a static annual document to an interactive online Performance Measures data dashboard. - Continue to work with CARPC and local planners to track new land use plans and developments and obtain other information to be used to assist in preparing and making project-level adjustments to the TAZ level household and employment forecasts that serve as the key input to the regional travel model. - Continue other work to implement the MPO's Strategic Work Plan for improving its planning analysis tools and the data to support them.
+This includes maintenance of geodatabases such as street centerlines, bicycle and pedestrian facilities, and transit routes.
+It also includes research on new software such as ArcGIS Image Analyst.
+Also continue development of enterprise GIS data stores, and ArcGIS Online maps and applications from these databases.